 - Demand from New Renter Households: New rental units required in the market area due to projected renter household growth.
-Determinations must be made using the current base year of 2022 and projecting forward to the anticipated placed-in-service date of 2024.
-The household projections must be limited to the age and income cohort and the demand for each income group targeted (i.e. 50% of median income) must be shown separately. - In instances where more than 20% of proposed rental units are comprised of threebedroom units or larger, analysts must also conduct an additional refined largehousehold capture rate analysis by considering the number of large households (three-persons and larger). - Demand from Existing Households: The second source of demand should be determined using 2010 census data or the most current American Community Survey (ACS) data and projected from: - Rent over-burdened households, if any, within the age group, income cohort and tenure targeted for the proposed development.
+Determinations must be made using the current base year of 2023 and projecting forward to the anticipated placed-in-service date of 2025.
+The household projections must be limited to the age and income cohort and the demand for each income group targeted (i.e. 50% of median income) must be shown separately. - In instances where more than 20% of proposed rental units are comprised of three-bedroom units or larger, analysts must also conduct an additional refined large-household capture rate analysis by considering the number of large households (three-persons and larger). - Demand from Existing Households: The second source of demand should be determined using 2010 census data or the most current American Community Survey (ACS) data and projected from: - Rent over-burdened households, if any, within the age group, income cohort and tenure targeted for the proposed development.
 Analysts should assume that the rent-overburdened analysis includes households paying greater than 35% or in the case of elderly 40% of their gross income toward gross rent rather than some greater percentage. - Households living in substandard housing.
 Households in substandard housing should be adjusted for age, income bands and tenure that apply.
 The analyst should be conservative and use their own knowledge of the market area and project to determine if households from substandard housing would be a realistic source of demand. - Elderly Homeowners likely to convert to rentership: A narrative of the steps taken to arrive at this demand figure should be included.
 The elderly homeowner conversion demand component shall not account for more than 20% of the total demand. - The analyst may also use other indicators to estimate demand (such as household turnover rates) if fully justified (e.g., an analysis of an under-built or over-built market in the base year).
-Any such additional indicators should be calculated separately and be easily added or subtracted from the demand analysis described above. - d.
-Method: - Demand: The two overall demand components added together 11a and 11b above represent demand for the project. - Supply: Comparable/competitive units funded, under construction, or placed in service since the base year of demand (2021) must be subtracted to calculate net demand.
-Vacancies incomparable/competitive projects placed in service which have not reached stabilized occupancy (93%) must also be considered as part of the supply. - Capture rates: Capture rates must be calculated for each targeted income group and each bedroom size proposed as well as for the project overall. - Absorption rates: The absorption rate determination should consider such factors as the overall estimate of new renter household growth, the available supply of comparable/competitive units, observed trends in absorption of comparable/competitive units, and the availability of subsidies and rent specials.
+Any such additional indicators should be calculated separately and be easily added or subtracted from the demand analysis described above.